Houston4444/RaySession/plans.md

 Give some user tips in donations dialog, make it prettier.

-## list Ardour templates as RS applications

-look into ~/.config/ardourX/templates and add an RS template per ardour template.
-This template should copy the ardour template to the RS session directory (and make the needed modifications) before to start ardour.
-The main problematic is with ardour versions (sometimes ardour executable is ardour, ardour7, Ardour7, etc...)

-## Select a ClientId in Application Dialog

-Maybe at bottom left, add a field for application to launch with specific client_id.
-If any, it will launch the app with long jack naming (__Application.client_id__ instead of __Application__).
-Useful if user uses many instances of the same software.

 ## Connections

-ray-jackpatch could be rewritten from scratch, it uses Qt and it is clearly not needed.

 Allow some automatic disconnections, sometimes some programs auto-connect some ports and it can be annoying.
 Of course user can set JACK settings to prevent that, but it can be boring for other softwares.

-Something to see is, what to do with connections out from NSM clients at session switch?
-Currently it does nothing, keeping all existing connections.
-But if the user makes for its current session some hardware to hardware connections, theses connections won't be removed at session switch.
-Obviously, we can't decide to remove them when ray-jackpatch is started, it would remove (for example) PulseAudio bridges connections.

-This problematic does not exists with regular NSM clients, because they remove and re-add their JACK clients (and may rename them).

 ## Pipewire config script